Bachelor of Talmudic Law: Examples of case studies

 An example of a specific case studied is that of an agricultural business with annual tax obligations, wanting to pay its tithe early, using estimation to evaluate the required amount.
 Legal discussion is based around the issue of interest charged if the amount proves too high, and extra benefit if the approximated figure falls below that for this year's crop.
 Obviously, such cases have clear parallels to those arising in the English legal system.

 An additional illustration of the use these ancient concepts in modern-day use is the precedent in Haley v London Electricity Board, holding liable the owner of such holes or public dangers that may cause injury to unaware passers-by.
 In Jewish law this concept is known as “pits in public thoroughfares” and has wide-reaching tort implications.

 Accreditation and recognition

 The Association of Advanced Rabbinical and Talmudic Schools (AARTS) and the Association of Institutions of Jewish Studies (AIJS) are specifically recognized to accredit Talmudic degrees.

-In North America, five entities that accredit religious schools in particular are recognized by the United States Department of Education and four (excluding AIJS, which is a new accreditor) by the Council for Higher Education Accreditation:
+In North America, five entities that accredit religious schools in particular are recognized by the United States Department of Education and four (excluding AIJS) by the Council for Higher Education Accreditation: